securifimy/Securifi/README.md

 There are two update channels that you can use:

- *  `beta`: beta versions of AdGuard Home.
+ *  `beta`: beta versions of Securifi.
 More or less stable versions, usually released every two weeks or more often.

- *  `edge`: the newest version of AdGuard Home from the development branch.
+ *  `edge`: the newest version of Securifi from the development branch.
 New updates are pushed to this channel daily.

 There are three options how you can install an unstable version: